ory/docs/docs/ecosystem/styleguide/styleguide.md

 It renders on the Ory documentation as:

 DISCLAIMER: This page contains information related to upcoming products, features, and functionality.
-It is important to note that the information presented is for informational purposes only.
-Please do not rely on this information for purchasing or planning purposes.
+It's important to note that the information presented is for informational purposes only.
+Please don't rely on this information for purchasing or planning purposes.
 As with all projects, the items mentioned on this page are subject to change or delay.
 The development, release, and timing of any products, features, or functionality remain at the sole discretion of Ory Inc.

-If all of the content on the page is not available, use the disclaimer once at the top of the page.
+If all of the content on the page isn't available, use the disclaimer once at the top of the page.

-If the content in a topic is not ready, use the disclaimer in the topic.
+If the content in a topic isn't ready, use the disclaimer in the topic.

 ### Deprecated features